gbordyugov/sicp/chapter4/README.md

 second pass through Chapter 4.1 and seems less buggy and sometimes does what expected.

-'lazy-interpreter.scm` is second pass through Chapter 4.2
+`lazy-interpreter.scm` is second pass through Chapter 4.2